fixprogram/MaKuzya/Readme.md

-# Just MaKuzya
+# MaKuzya

-# Learn Math with me and be a pro
+# Learn Math with Kuzya me and be a pro